-Special Circumstance: In instances where a student has been suspended temporarily and a formal hearing on long-term suspension or expulsion will not occur until after the temporary suspension has expired, the student shall be returned to school at the end of the temporary suspension unless:
+Special Circumstances: When formal hearing on long-term suspension or expulsion will not occur until after the temporary suspension has expired.

-- ▲ A student and parent(s) elect to waive the formal hearing and review procedures and comply voluntarily with the proposed penalty, or waive the hearing and review and negotiate a mutually acceptable penalty with the designated disciplinarian.
-Such a waiver and compliance agreement shall be made voluntarily, with knowledge of the rights being relinquished, and shall be evidenced by a written document signed by the student, the parent(s), and the appropriate school official; or - The student and parent(s) have knowingly and voluntarily waived the student's right to return to school pending the outcome of the formal proceedings; or - ▲ The appropriate administrative authority has conducted an interim hearing pursuant to a written local school board policy made available to the student which affords further due process protection sufficient to support the student's continued exclusion pending the outcome of the formal procedures. - Step 4: A formal letter addressed to the student through the responsible parent or guardian will be delivered by hand (with an adult witness present) at least five (5) working days prior to the formal hearing or mailed at least eight (8) days prior to the formal hearing date (mailed documents are assumed received in three [3] days).
-The hearing shall be scheduled no sooner than five (5) nor later than ten (10) school days from the date of receipt of the notice by the parents.
-A copy of this letter will remain on file, and the letter should contain the following information: - The charges and the rule or regulation violated.
+- In instances, where a student has been suspended temporarily and a formal hearing on long-term suspension or expulsion will not occur until after the temporary suspension has expired, the student shall be returned to school at the end of the temporary suspension unless: - A student and his or her parent(s) may elect to waive the formal hearing and review procedures and comply voluntarily with the proposed penalty, or may waive the hearing and review and negotiate a mutually acceptable penalty with the designated disciplinarian.
+Such a waiver and compliance agreement shall be made voluntarily, with knowledge of the rights being relinquished, and shall be evidenced by a written document signed by the student, the parent(s), and the appropriate school official, or - The student and parent(s) have knowingly and voluntarily waived the students right to return to school pending the outcome of the formal proceedings, or - The appropriate administrative authority has conducted an interim hearing pursuant to a written local school board policy made available to the student which affords further due process protection sufficient to support the student's continued exclusion pending the outcome of the formal procedures.